rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 ---

-TLDR; This tutorial is a complete implementation of Angluin's L-star algorithm with PAC learning in Python (i.e. without using equivalence queries).
+TLDR; This tutorial is a complete implementation of Angluin's L-star algorithm with PAC learning for inferring input grammars of blackbox programs in Python (i.e. without using equivalence queries).
+Such grammars are typically useful for fuzzing such programs.
 The Python interpreter is embedded so that you can work through the implementation steps.